joergboe/testframework/README.md

 - Add elapsed time and add result to special report
 - New replacement in New function morphFile: patterns like <#$varname#> are replaced with the expansion of $varname

+Version 3.0.1:
+- Add version number to final summary
+- Correction for more then 9 arguments